 The word “honest” reverberates around the text ominously.
 Othello says of Iago early on: “A man he is of honesty and truth.”
 Kinnear’s Iago is horrifyingly likeable: his wisecracking amongst the lads and a scene of childish jubilation make him human and fallible, certainly not a villain.
 This is an Iago who determinedly sets towards his goal, but sees no harm in playfully enjoying the process.
 Hytner has teamed two of today’s most talented Shakespearean actors to play one of literature’s most famous pairings.
 No wonder it is a triumph.

-Othello is on at the National Theatre until 18th August 2013.
-For further information or to book, visit here.
+Othello is at the National Theatre until 18th August 2013.
+For further information or to book visit the theatre’s website here.

 The production will also be broadcast live to 250 UK cinemas on 26th September 2013.